juuisle/code_optimization/Ex4/CodeOpt_A4-Final-Report.md

 b.
 Calculate how many floating-point operations per second (FLOPS) was achieved

-According to the source code, BLAS xgemm calculates C = alpha*A * B + beta*C, where A, B and C are 2D matrices and alpha and beta are scalar values.
-There are 4 floating-point operations, 3 multipication and 1 addition.
+According to the source code, BLAS xgemm calculates C = alpha*A * B + beta*C, where A, B, and C are 2D matrices and alpha and beta are scalar values.
+There are 4 floating-point operations, 3 multiplication and 1 addition.
 The matrix multiplication algorithm has three nested loops, with increment values from 0 to 1000.
 Therefore:

-The number of floating point operations executed is 4*1000*1000*1000 = 4*10^9 The measured time for the optimized program using OpenBLAS librabry: 0.08 s
+The number of floating-point operations executed is 4*1000*1000*1000 = 4*10^9 The measured time for the optimized program using OpenBLAS library: 0.08 s

-The floating-point operations per second (FLOPS) is: 50 * 10^9
+The floating-point operations per second (FLOPS) is 50 * 10^9